-Instant Pot Zuppa Toscana is Tuscan sausage potato soup with kale that’s quick and easy to make.
+Instant Pot Zuppa Toscana Soup is a creamy Tuscan sausage potato soup with kale that’s quick and easy to make.
 This Olive Garden copycat is comfort food and one of the best soups you'll ever eat!

-This easy sausage potato soup is loaded with cubed Yukon gold potatoes, flavorful Italian sausage and kale leaves in a creamy broth.
-Top it off with crumbled cooked bacon and grated Parmesan cheese, and you’ve got a hearty meal in one bowl!
+This easy sausage potato soup recipe is loaded with cubed Yukon gold potatoes, flavorful Italian sausage and kale leaves in a creamy broth.
+Top it off with crumbled cooked bacon and grated Parmesan cheese, and you've got a hearty meal in one bowl!

 I used to have a bowl of Zuppa Toscana soup whenever I had lunch with friends at the Olive Garden.
 I liked it so much that I even made it at home a few times.

 I’m not sure why it took me so long to make Zuppa Toscana in the pressure cooker — probably because one of the kids is definitely not a fan of kale!

 You guys, I am so glad I finally converted this soup recipe into an Instant Instant Pot recipe, because this Tuscan-style soup is amazing.
 And, it’s so much quicker in the Instant Pot!

 Zuppa Toscana is the Olive Garden’s take on a rustic soup found in Tuscany.
 The Italian version has beans, more veggies and a lighter broth.

 The restaurant version has potatoes, Italian sausage, kale and bacon in a creamy broth.
 Definitely comfort food!